mikezhang95/HDNO/README.md

 sh reproduce.sh
 ```

-After training, it will be aumatically evaluated and show the results on the paper.
+After training, the models will be aumatically evaluated and the results on the paper will be shown.

 ### Freely train your models
 For the convenience for freely training models, we give simple bash scripts to do it.